AlltidSemester1337/chef-web-backend/README.md

 ## Demo v1.0.5 release

 [Demo v1.0.5](https://humlekotte.nu/chef-web/)
-Access token for closed beta testing can be requested by contacting author, see "Support, feature request, question etc" section at the bottom.
+Registration for closed beta testing can be requested by contacting author, see "Support, feature request, question etc" section at the bottom.

 ## Deployment